tenacityteam/tenacity/CONTRIBUTING.md

 # Contributing

 There are many ways to contribute to the Saucedacity Project.
 Such include contributing to either documentation or to Saucedacity itself.
 If you are willing to contribute to Saucedacity itself (code-wise, that is), then you've come to the right place.
+If you've want to contribute to something else, it's best you consult [our wiki](https://github.com/saucedacity/saucedacity/wiki) for more information.

 Of course, we have a couple of things that you should know.
 Below are some general points that you should know about contributing to Saucedacity.

-## General
+# General
 * **NO CLA is required!** The code you right is YOURS to keep FOREVER.
 * **Make sure your code is available under the GPL v2 or later**.
-This is re

-## Coding Style
+# Coding Style
-**While not required**, we do recommend you follow the following guidelines for coding
+We recommend you follow the following guidelines for coding.
+This helps keep Saucedacity easy to read and keeps its coding style consistent.

+**Note that this style guide does not cover everything.
+For that, use what you are familiar with.**

-### At A Glance
+## At A Glance
 ```c++

 #ifndef SOMETHING